 My style is to realistically depict the marine life of New Zealand, Australia, and the South Pacific, in dynamic poses as opposed to what I call 'frying pan' shots, where the subject is just 'side on'.

-I work in graphite pencil and charcoal which is dark and dramatic and works well in any space.
+I work in graphite pencil from 'B' to '9B' which is dark and dramatic and works well in any space.
 Maybe I'll pick up a coloured pencil one day...

-By no means an expert fisherman, I have managed to nail a couple of nice fish over the years including a couple of striped marlin, largest kingfish in the NZ Nationals, a Tongan record yellowfin tuna, NZ record Albacore, a 32lb Snapper on 6kg, and a 30kg+ kingfish on spear... but I still get a kick out of catching piper off the wharf.
+By no means an expert fisherman, I have managed to nail a couple of nice fish over the years including a couple of striped marlin, tagged a 200kg Blue Marlin last season with my son on the rod (his first time gamefishing), largest kingfish in the NZ Nationals, a Tongan record Yellowfin Tuna, NZ record Albacore, a 32lb Snapper on 6kg, and a 30kg+ Kingfish on spear... but I still get a kick out of catching piper off the wharf.

 My brothers and I with a nice haul of bugs